abaziarocco/abaziarocco/README.md

 - 👋 Hi, I’m @abaziarocco
-- 👀 I’m interested in Html,Css,Javascript
+- 👀 I’m interested in Accounting,Data Analysis,Programming,Project Management
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning AAT
-- 💞️ I’m looking to collaborate on Html,Css,Javascript projects
+- 💞️ I’m looking to collaborate on Data analysis
 - 📫 How to reach me https://uk.linkedin.com/in/rocco-abazia-7aa44a138

 <!---